Some of the numbers presented in this website may not be the most recent available

 The economy of the islands is now dominated by tourism, diversified agriculture and light manufacturing.

-The islands are of volcanic origin, with large central peaks covered in tropical rainforest and steep slopes that are mostly uninhabited.
+The central peaks are covered in tropical rainforest and steep slopes that are mostly uninhabited.
+The terrain flattens out at the coast.

-Globalshift believes it is unlikely to achieve any production in the future.
-No exploration wells have ever been drilled in the country.
+Globalshift believes St. Kitts and Nevis will not achieve any production in the future.
+They have no history of production and no exploration wells have ever been drilled on the islands or offshore.

 ST. KITTS AND NEVIS